 Jambalaya.
-I love just saying the word.
-I love eating it even more.
+I love just saying the word, it has such a sense of fun.
+But, I love eating it even more.
 The first time I tasted the smoky, spicy flavours of Louisiana jambalaya, years ago in a Cajun restaurant, I was in love.
 I knew I had to make it at home.
-What I didn’t know then, was just how easy this dish is to make.
-There is something about that part of the world that always draws me in, weather its the food, the music, or whatever, but I’m a fan.
+What I didn't know then, was just how easy this dish is to make.
+There is something about that part of the world that always draws me in, weather its the food, the music, the history, or whatever, but I'm a fan.

 There are two types of jambalaya.
 This one is a red one, Creole style, which uses tomatoes.
 The other type is a brown jambalaya, Cajun style, without the tomatoes.
 The Louisiana origins of this dish can be traced to attempts by Spanish settlers to make paella.
-They didn’t have saffron there, so they substituted tomatoes.
-Gradually, regional spices and flavours were incorporated into the new world version of jambalaya that we know today.
-If you’re interested, here’s a great article.
+They didn't have saffron there, so they substituted tomatoes.
+Gradually, regional spices and flavours were incorporated into the new world version of this delicious rice dish that we know today.
+If you're interested in food history, (I'm sure I'm not the only food nerd out there) here's a great article about the Louisiana cuisine.

 - 2 tbsp vegetable oil

 - 1 onion, diced